Books For Treats

 A young Books For Treats fan

-According to Nielsen Research, approximately $9.1 billion of candy was sold during the 2017 Halloween season, a new record, according to the National Confectioner’s Association (NCA).
+According to Nielsen Research, approximately $9.1 billion of candy was sold during a recent Halloween season, a new record, according to the National Confectioner’s Association (NCA).
 The average person spends nearly $16.45 on the Halloween candy — much of it being consumed before Halloween by the adults or their kids.

 The average Jack-O-Lantern bucket holds about 250 pieces of candy amounting to about 9,000 calories and about three pounds of sugar, according to the California Milk Processors Board.